HP Spectre x360 (2020) review

 Also along for the ride in this new-and-improved model is double the RAM, a 1TB hard drive with Intel Optane technology, and the absolutely gorgeous 4K touch display that was available on the top-of-the-range HP Spectre x360 (2019) model.
 It still looks stunning.

 This isn’t a lightweight laptop for the everyday office grinder.
 It’s something more; something sexier, something new.
 It’s hard not to be dazzled by the HP Spectre x360 (2020)'s sleek design.
-Our review model gleaming with rose-gold accents and matte blue finish.
-This is a hybrid device for the professional who works hard and looks good doing it.
+Our review model looked stunning with rose-gold accents and matte blue finish.

 Of course, all that glitz comes with a price tag to match.
 Our model clocks in at $1,749.99 (around £1,350, AU$2,600), which is no small sum to pay for a laptop, but we’ll get more into that later.
 The HP Spectre x360 does cost more than many 2-in-1s available on the market right now, although you’ll struggle to find one with the same raw quality of design and performance.